NK01/PyProSim-docs/docs/source/index.rst

 Welcome to PyProSim's documentation!
 ====================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**PyProSim** is a general purpose metallurgical simulation tool, which employs the accurate and reliable FactSage thermodynamic databases and Gibbs Energy Minimizer to perform complex multicomponent chemical reactions involving liquid metal, liquid oxide, solid and gas phases, facilitating the design and optimization of any metallurgical process/equipment.

-PyProSim is described, which employs the accurate and reliable FactSage thermodynamic databases and Gibbs Energy Minimizer to perform complex multicomponent chemical reactions involving liquid metal, liquid oxide, solid and gas phases, facilitating the design and optimization of any metallurgical process/equipment.
+Although PyProSim has not yet been available as a commercial product for long, it has already proven itself as a tool that offers significant advantage over other process simulation software.
+The ability to combine *comprehensive* multi-phase multi-component thermodynamic calculation with an *ease of use* facilitated by its visual approach, makes it a *highly extensible tool* for process model development.

 .. note::